matiboy/cloudflare-office365-setup/README.md

 ## Actions

-For all actions, you can refer to (./blob/master/office365/index.js)[the Office 365 DNS records]
+For all actions, you can refer to [the Office 365 DNS records] (./blob/master/office365/index.js)

 ### verify